 Residents in the Categorical, Physician-Scientist Training Program (PSTP) and Medicine/Pediatrics training tracks have a continuity clinic that spans the duration of their training and occurs, on average, one afternoon per week, with more clinics in the second and third years.
 Residents are assigned to one of approximately nine primary care clinic sites for the duration of their training.

 At the majority of the sites, each resident has his/her own patient panel and is the primary doctor for these patients.
-The continuity clinic sites include Federally Qualified Health Center (FQHC) sites, Kaiser Permanente® (one of the largest health maintenance organizations) sites and refugee clinic sites as well as multiple UC San Diego Health and VASDHS locations.
+The continuity clinic sites include Federally Qualified Health Center (FQHC) sites, Kaiser Permanente® (one of the largest health maintenance organizations) sites as well as multiple UC San Diego Health and VASDHS locations.